open-resources/physics_bank/content/public/006.Force/Topic Outcome/velocity_netforce/velocity_netforce.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Velocity and Net Force
       t: 1
       part1:
         ans1:
           value: Velocity is negative, net force is to the left
         ans2:
           value: Velocity is negative, net force is to the right
         ans3:
           value: Velocity is negative, net force is zero
         ans4:
           value: Velocity is positive, net force is to the left
         ans5:
           value: Velocity is positive, net force is to the right
         ans6:
           value: Velocity is positive, net force is zero
         ans7:
           value: Velocity is zero, net force is to the left
         ans8:
           value: Velocity is zero, net force is to the right
         ans9:
           value: Velocity is zero, net force is zero
 ---
 # {{ params.vars.title }}
 The position versus time graph of a mass on a spring is shown in the image.